 Zakat is the religious form of almsgiving in Islam treated as an obligatory act and by Quranic ranking, it comes next after the prayer (Salat) in importance.
-To become a righteous Muslim one is obliged to pay Zakat and fulfill one’s duties to the unprivileged people of the society.
+To become a righteous Muslim one is obliged to pay Zakat and fulfill one’s duties to the unprivileged people of society.

 Islam has always encouraged giving and acknowledges those who are willing to spend responsibly and act dutifully.
 The following Hadith narrated by Ibn’ Umar highlights the fact:

 “I heard Allah’s Apostle (PBUH) while he was on the pulpit speaking about charity, to abstain from asking others for some financial help and about begging others, saying: The upper hand is better than the lower hand.
 The upper hand is that of the giver and the lower (hand) is that of the beggar.”
 (Sahih Bukhari Volume 2, Book: 24, Number 509)

 There are many generous Muslims in Pakistan who are willing to give Zakat and fulfill their religious obligations but are confused regarding the rules and regulations of paying Zakat due to the lack of proper knowledge on Islamic matters.
 So, here are three simple and basic questions which you may ask yourself before paying your Zakat donations in Pakistan.